Quantum Wasserstein isometries of the $n$-qubit state space: a Wigner-type result: Introduction

+Both classical and quantum concepts of optimal transportation induce distances between probability measures resp. quantum states.
+These distances are called Wasserstein distances and they define an interesting geometric structure on classical and quantum state spaces.
+In striking contrast to the classical case, quantum Wasserstein distances are not genuine metrics, e.g., states may have a positive distance from themselves.
+Consequently, maps preserving quantum Wasserstein distances are not necessarily continuous, surjective, or even injective, although a bona fide isometry of a compact metric space has the above three properties.
+Accordingly, when describing the structure of the Wasserstein distance-preserving maps on the $n$-qubit state spaces in our main result, Theorem \ref{thm:n-qubit-symmetric}, we do not a priori assume injectivity, surjectivity or continuity.

-Although isometries of quantum state spaces with respect to quantum information theoretical distances have been actively studied in recent decades \cite{MolnarPitrikVirosztek-BregmanJensen, Molnar-Bures,Virosztek-quantumchialfa,Virosztek-quantumfpreservers,Virosztek-BregmanJensenPreserver}, and the same holds for classical Wasserstein isometries \cite{BertrandKloeckner-hadamard, BertrandKloeckner-nonnegcurv, Kloeckner-euclidean, Kloeckner-ultrametrics,BertrandKloeckner-boundary,Rodriguez,GTV2020wasserstein-realline,GTV2022wass-hilb, Durham-paper, Balogh-Titkos-Virosztek-Heisenberg, Balogh-Titkos-Virosztek-Carnot}, the first studies on quantum Wasserstein isometries were published only very recently \cite{GPTV23, SV-2025-qubit-QW-isom}.
+The structure of maps on quantum state spaces preserving quantum information theoretical distances has been actively studied in recent decades \cite{MolnarPitrikVirosztek-BregmanJensen, Molnar-Bures,Virosztek-quantumchialfa,Virosztek-quantumfpreservers,Virosztek-BregmanJensenPreserver}, and the same holds for classical Wasserstein isometries \cite{BertrandKloeckner-hadamard, BertrandKloeckner-nonnegcurv, Kloeckner-euclidean, Kloeckner-ultrametrics,BertrandKloeckner-boundary,Rodriguez,GTV2020wasserstein-realline,GTV2022wass-hilb, Durham-paper, Balogh-Titkos-Virosztek-Heisenberg, Balogh-Titkos-Virosztek-Carnot}, as well.
+Still, the first studies on quantum Wasserstein isometries were published only very recently \cite{GPTV23, SV-2025-qubit-QW-isom}.
 These works concerned the simplest quantum state space, the space of qubits, and the authors characterized its isometries with respect to quantum Wasserstein distances and divergences induced by various distinguished transport costs.
 An important example is the case of the so-called \emph{symmetric transport cost}, where the observable quantities inducing the cost are the \emph{Pauli operators}.
 In this case, the quantum Wasserstein isometries are precisely the \emph{Wigner symmetries}, that is, the unitary and anti-unitary conjugations.
 An exciting phenomenon is that if we remove one Pauli operator from the set of observables, then the structure of isometries becomes much richer \cite{GPTV23}, and even non-surjective and non-injective (!) isometries enter the game --- we note that the quantum Wasserstein distance is not a genuine metric, and that is the reason why non-injective isometries can possibly exist.

 The goal of this paper is to study the quantum Wasserstein isometries of the $n$-qubit state spaces for all $n \in \N$ and to give a complete description of the isometry groups when the transport cost is induced by all tensor products of Pauli operators.
 Our main result is formulated in Theorem \ref{thm:n-qubit-symmetric} below --- all the necessary notions and notations will be introduced in Subsection \ref{subsec:basic-notions-notation}. \begin{theorem} A map $\Phi: \cS\ler{\C^{2^n}} \to \cS\ler{\C^{2^n}}$ is a quantum Wasserstein isometry with respect to the symmetric transport cost, that is,